A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Introduction

 \emph{Second Phase}: The situation at the end of the first phase is as if a random edge is picked from the above message graph with encoder $1$ knowing just the left vertex of this edge, and encoder $2$ knowing just the right vertex.
 The two encoders now have to communicate over the channel so that each of them can recover this edge.
 The channel output block of the previous phase can be thought of as common side information observed by all terminals.
 This second phase of communication can be thought of as two terminals transmitting correlated information over a common output two-way channel with common side information, as shown in Figure \ref{fig:phase_second}.
 We note that the common side-information is `source state' rather than `channel state'- the output block of the previous phase is correlated with the messages (source of information) of the current phase.
 The channel behavior in the second phase does not depend on the common side information since the channel is assumed to be memoryless.

-One way to approach this communication problem is to use a strategy based on separate-source-channel coding: first distributively compress the correlated messages to produce two nearly independent indices (conditioned on the common side information), then transmit this pair of indices using a two-way channel code.
+One approach to this communication problem is a strategy based on separate-source-channel coding: first perform distributed compression of the correlated messages (conditioned on the common side information) to produce two nearly independent indices, then transmit this pair of indices using a two-way channel code.
 This strategy of separate source and channel coding is not optimal in general.
 A more efficient way to transmit is to accomplish this jointly: each encoder maps its message and the side information directly to the channel input.
-By doing this, at the end of the second phase, the two encoders can recover the messages of each other.
+By doing this, the two encoders recover the messages of each other at the end of the second phase.
 In other words, conditioned on the channel output blocks of the two phases, the messages of the two encoders become perfectly correlated with high probability.
 The decoder however still cannot recover these messages and has a list of highly likely message pairs.

 \emph{Third Phase}: In the final phase of communication, the encoders wish to send a common message over the channel to the decoder so that its list of highly likely message pairs is disambiguated.
 This is shown in Figure \ref{fig:phase_third}.
 This phase can be thought of as transmission of a message over a point-to-point channel by an encoder to a decoder, with both terminals having common side information (the channel output blocks of the previous two phases) that is statistically correlated with the message.
 As before, the channel behavior in this phase is independent of this side information owing to the memoryless nature of the channel.
 For this phase, separate source and channel coding is optimal.